mikececco/mikececco/README.md

 ### :woman_technologist: About Me :

-- :telescope: Software developer interested in AI.
+- :telescope: Software developer with experience and interest in AI.

 - :seedling: I’m interested in simple but articulate problems.